ATA 100

 More recently, the international aviation community developed the S1000D standard, an XML specification for preparing, managing, and using equipment maintenance and operations information.

 The unique aspect of the chapter numbers is its relevance for all aircraft.
 Thus a chapter reference number for a Boeing 747 will be the same for other Boeing aircraft, a BAe 125 and Airbus Aircraft.
 Examples of this include Oxygen (Chapter 35), Electrical Power (Chapter 24) and Doors (Chapter 52).
 Civil aviation authorities will also organize their information by ATA chapter like the Master Minimum Equipment List (MMEL) Guidebook from Transport Canada.

-The ATA chapter format is always CC-SS where CC is the chapter and SS the section, see ATA extended list section below for details.
-Some website, like aircraft parts resellers, will sometimes refer to ATA 72R or 72T for reciprocating and turbine engines (jet or turboprop), this nomenclature is not part per se of the ATA numbering definition.
+The ATA chapter format is always CC-SS, where CC is the chapter and SS the section, see ATA extended list section below for details.
+Some websites, like aircraft parts resellers, will sometimes refer to ATA 72R or 72T for reciprocating and turbine engines (jet or turboprop), this nomenclature is not part per se of the ATA numbering definition.
 The ATA 72 subchapter are different for reciprocating engines and turbine engines.
 Under JASC/ATA 100 the reciprocating engine are now under ATA 85.